 Zakriya Rabani.
-Artist.
+BIO.

 By the age of 24, Zakriya Rabani achieved national rankings in both the sports of Tennis and Beach Volleyball, MFA from the University of South Florida and a BFA from the University of Florida.
-Founder of two separate collegiate beach volleyball organizations Rabani has extreme amounts of passion, mysteries from his Middle Eastern heritage, all the while always having a love for sharing information and experiences through storytelling and teaching.
+Founder of two separate collegiate beach volleyball organizations Rabani has extreme amounts of passion, mysteries from his Asian heritage, all the while always having a love for sharing information and experiences through storytelling and teaching.